 The following policies apply:

-- Requests for transcripts must be made in writing because of the confidential nature of a student's records.
+- Consent must be obtained for transcript order due to the confidential nature of a student's records.

 - Transcripts include all work completed at Southwestern.
 Partial transcripts are not issued.